 Attending a Court Hearing

-In Virginia, the eviction hearing must be held within 21 to 30 days after filing the summons and complaints in court.
-If the tenant fails to attend the hearing, usually the judge rules in favor of the landlord and a writ of possession is issued.
-But if either the landlord or the tenant requests a jury trial, the process will take longer.
+In Virginia, the court eviction hearing must be held within 21 to 30 days after filing the summons and complaint in the general district court.
+If the tenant fails to attend the court hearing, usually the judge rules in favor of the landlord and a writ of possession is issued.
+But if either the landlord or the tenant requests a jury trial after the court order, the proper eviction procedures will take longer.

 Writ of Eviction

 The writ of eviction must be requested by the landlord.
-It is the tenant’s final notice to vacate the rental unit.
+It is the tenant’s final notice to vacate the rental unit and the landlord regains posession.

 The Eviction

-The sheriff or constable must deliver the writ of eviction within 15 to 30 days of receiving the same.
-The writ must be delivered to the tenant or posted on the rental property if the tenant is not in the property upon delivery.
+Under the Virginia eviction law, the sheriff or constable must deliver the writ of eviction within 15 to 30 days of receiving the same.
+The writ must be delivered to the tenant or posted on the rental if the tenant is not in the rental unit upon delivery.

-The tenant will have 72 hours to vacate the property.
-If the tenant chooses to remain in the property after 72 hours, the sheriff or constable will return to the rental unit to forcibly remove them.
+The tenant will have 72 hours to vacate the rental and allow landlord posession.
+If the tenant chooses to remain in the premises after 72 hours, the sheriff or constable will return to the rental unit to forcibly remove them.

 Conclusion

-As a landlord, knowing the legal procedure for evicting a tenant is essential to ensure that you are doing everything in accordance with the law.
-If you are still in doubt and are not comfortable doing this process on your own, it’s best to work with a professional property manager who is knowledgeable about the law.
+As a landlord, knowing the legal procedure for an eviction is essential to ensure that you are doing everything in accordance with Virginia law.
+If you are still in doubt and are not comfortable doing this process on your own, it’s best to seek advice from a professional manager who is knowledgeable about the law.

-For help with everything from security deposits to marketing, Vesta Property Management can take care of all of your rental property needs.
+For help with everything from security deposits to marketing, the management team at Vesta can take care of all of your rental property needs.
 Contact us today and we’ll be happy to assist you!